-4.1.5 Management and evaluation of the call
+Management and evaluation of the call

-The call is divided into two stages, pre-proposals and full proposals.
+The call process is divided into two stages, pre-proposals and full proposals.
+The pre-proposal stage may be omitted or simplified for certain modules if compatible with Horizon Europe rules.
 The Peer Review Panels (PRP) may consist of scientists, experts, representatives from industry, patient organisations or other stakeholders with recognised expertise on the funding approach or the call topic.